ThomasCalle/JavaScript_Interview_Assessment/README.md

 ## The Challenge:

-This module Challenge involves building a timed coding quiz named "JavaScript Interview Assessment" and it will have multiple-choice questions.
-The prupose is have this app run in the browser, feature dynamically updated HTML and CSS powered by JavaScript code.
-The quiz has clean and minimal layout with a responsive user interface.
+In this fourth module, our task was to create a minimal yet effective timed coding quiz.
+The quiz will consist of multiple-choice questions and will run in the browser.
+Using JavaScript, we had to dynamically update the HTML and CSS to create a clean and responsive user interface.

+This challenge aims to assess the users understanding of Web APIs in preparation for coding assessment you may encounter during interviews.

 ## Assigned User Story:
 ```